Students must reapply for need-based financial aid annually to be considered for all funding.

-Outside Scholarship Awards: All students receiving scholarship assistance from outside agencies must submit a copy of the award notice from the organization to the Office of Student Financial Assistance.
+Outside Scholarship Awards*: All students receiving scholarship assistance from outside agencies must submit a copy of the award notice from the organization to the Office of Student Financial Assistance.
 Outside awards will be used to meet any unmet need in the financial aid package.
 Once need has been fully met, an adjustment may be made to the self-help portion (work-study and loans) of the package based on federal and state policies.
-Ursinus College institutional awards will be reduced only if the total of all scholarships and grants exceed the cost of tuition.
+Ursinus College institutional awards will be reduced only if the total of all scholarships and grants exceed direct billing costs.
+(Tuition, Room, and Board).

 Renewal: Students must reapply for need-based aid each academic year by April 1st.
 Renewal is subject to source regulations, satisfactory academic progress and availability of funds.
 Renewal application deadlines must be followed and late paperwork will result in a reduction of aid.

-Standards of Satisfactory Academic Progress: Full-time students must complete at least 24 credits each academic year and maintain a cumulative GPA 2.0 to continue to be considered for financial aid.
-View the full policy on the financial aid website.
+Standards of Satisfactory Academic Progress: Full-time students must meet the Satisfactory Academic Progress (SAP) policy standards to be considered for financial aid.
+Our policy has recently changed.
 Click here to view the full policy.

 *Student aid that exceeds qualified education expenses (as defined by the Internal Revenue Service) is taxable and may affect a student’s income tax liability.
 It is the student’s responsibility to consult a tax advisor to determine the impact of financial aid in excess of qualified education expenses on his or her own situation.